-- Dubai Institute of Design and Innovation, in Dubai, United Arab Emirates
+- Dubai Institute of Design and Innovation, the United Arab Emirates

-- Hanze University of Applied Sciences, Groningen, in Groningen, Netherlands
+- Hanze University of Applied Sciences, the Netherlands

-- Nuova Accademia di Belle Arti Milano (NABA), in Milano, Italy
+- Nuova Accademia di Belle Arti Milano (NABA), Italy

-As an industrial designer, your responsibilities will be to create products and systems that will improve the function, value, and appearance in factories or of household objects, in order to meet customer satisfaction.
+As an industrial designer, your responsibilities will be to create products and systems that will improve the function, value, and appearance of factories or of household objects, in order to meet customer satisfaction.

-Based on clients’ ideas and suggestions, industrial designers first make a sketch or drawing of how that product will look.
-After they receive approval and drink a lot of coffee, they move on to create the design of a product, that would benefit both the client and the manufacturer.
+Based on the clients’ ideas and suggestions, industrial designers first make a sketch or drawing of how that product will look.
+After receiving approval, they move on to create the design of a product, which would benefit both the client and the manufacturer.

-If this sounds awesome to you, you should check out the Bachelors in:
+If this sounds awesome to you, you should check out:

 For future reference, industrial designers can get employed by any manufacturing company, and they can design furniture, clothing, writing materials, etc.

-Often considered a form of art, Graphic Design is visual communication through the use of images, words, and, sometimes, graphic forms (duh!).
-The most common example of graphic design is logos and product packages for food and drinks.
+Often considered an art form, Graphic Design is visual communication through the use of images, words, and, sometimes, graphic forms (duh!).
+The most common examples of graphic design are logos and product packages for food and drinks.

 A graphic designer creates a visual concept of a product, the main goal being to communicate a message and inform or capture the attention of the audience or potential customers.

 Through graphic design, companies and organisations try to stand out from the crowd, in order to become easily recognisable.
-So, if you have a great idea for a toothpaste tube, you should definitively check out:
+So, if you have a great graphic design idea, you should definitively check out: